piqnt/planck.js/docs/api/interfaces/weldjointdef.md

 Weld joint definition.
 You need to specify local anchor points where they are attached and the relative body angle.
 The position of the anchor points is important for computing the reaction torque.
-Weld joint definition.
-You need to specify local anchor points where they are attached and the relative body angle.
-The position of the anchor points is important for computing the reaction torque.

 ## Hierarchy

   ↳ [JointDef](jointdef.md)

   ↳ [WeldJointOpt](weldjointopt.md)

-* JointDef

-* WeldJointOpt

   ↳ **WeldJointDef**